mraypold/twitter-sentiment/README.md

 ### License

-Some of the code is from Ray Rosario's (Facebook) talk at PyData (see Resources).
+Some of the code is from Ryan Rosario's (Facebook) talk at PyData (see Resources).

 The remainder is licensed under MIT (see LICENSE).